mlops-guide/mlops-guide.github.io/docs/MLOps/CICDML/index.md

 Note that, it is possible and recommended to run code tests too, for example, ensuring the code is in certain format, dataset values, such as NaN or wrong data types or functions outputs.

-Some examples of a CI workflow :
+Some examples of a CI workflow:

 - running and versioning the training and evaluation for every commit to the repository.
 - running and comparing experiment runs for each Pull Request to a certain branch.